BitCurator/bitcurator.github.io/index.md

 ### BitCurator Environment

 The BitCurator Environment (Live CD / Installation CD) is comprised of several repositories (two of which, -adduser and -metadata, are optional).

-End users should not clone or attempt to build these repositories; the current release can be found at http://wiki.bitcurator.net/.
+Users looking for the latest release should visit https://github.com/BitCurator/bitcurator-distro/wiki/Releases to download the ISO or preconfigured virtual machine.
+Alternatively, check out the README at https://github.com/BitCurator/bitcurator-distro-salt to see how to build BitCurator in a stock Ubuntu install.
 Developers should first consult the README in bitcurator-distro for information regarding contributions (test builds, pull requests, and other modifictions).
 Note that some older repositories are deprecated.

 Current repositories: